drocheam/optrace/docs/source/usage/convolve.rst

    r_d = 3.8317 \frac{\sqrt{x^2 + y^2}}{r}

-The resolution limit is described as distance from the center to the first function zero, so the diameter describes the distance between the zero on one and the other side.
+Where :math:`J_1` is the Bessel function of the first kind of order 1.

-An Airy PSF also include higher order diffraction and is also characterized by the resolution limit which is the first zero crossing position relative to its core.
+The resolution limit :python:`r` is described as distance from the center to the first root.

 .. testcode::